SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 This document starts after two earlier boundaries have already been crossed:

-- public WebGPU setup has already selected or created a native target through `WebGPUWindow`, `WebGPUExternalSurface`, `WebGPURenderTarget`, or `WebGPUNativeSurfaceFactory`
+- public WebGPU setup has already selected or created a native target through `WebGPUWindow`, `WebGPUExternalSurface`, or `WebGPURenderTarget`
 - `WebGPUDrawingBackend.RenderScene<TPixel>(...)` has already validated the typed native target

 Support probing through `WebGPUEnvironment` also sits outside this document.
 The rasterizer describes execution of one staged scene, not environment detection or object construction.